Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

 La Romieu (Stage 4: Cahors to Eauze)

 Allow an hour or two to visit the UNESCO-listed, fourteenth-century church and cloister dedicated to Saint-Pierre in La Romieu.
 Although a fire destroyed the wooden upper floors of the cloister in 1569 during the Wars of Religion, the delicate stonework of the ground floor arches remains, and frames the lovely garden beds in the centre of the cloister.
-From inside the church, it is possible to climb the spiral stone staircase in one of the adjoining towers and enjoy the glorious views over the countryside.

 Larressingle (Stage 4: Cahors to Eauze)

-Located one kilometre (0.6 mi) from the GR 65, the fortified village of Larressingle is well worth the detour.
+Built in the thirteenth century for the Bishops of Condom, Larressingle is comprised of high stone walls and a dry moat, enclosing a château, church and the houses of the clergy and villagers.
 Arrive in time to linger over lunch in the shadow of the stone towers, then head into any of the gift shops for a glimpse inside the walls.

-Montréal (Stage 4: Cahors to Eauze)
+Montréal-du-Gers (Stage 4: Cahors to Eauze)

 Navarrenx (Stage 5: Eauze to Saint-Jean-Pied-de-Port)